Answers to frequently asked questions

 Do I need experience if I want to start?

 No, but we suggest reading a lot about beekeeping before starting.
-We provide beekeeping courses and recommend a lot of books on beekeeping as well.
+We can recommend you some books on beekeeping as well.
+Joining a beekeeping course would be very helpful as well.
 If you have further problems, the local beekeeper who provided you the bees can also be your personal coach on the matter.

 How is the hive equipped for cold/hot climates?

-For cold climates, there’s a cork insulation system in the hive that helps keep the temperature steady inside, but you can also insulate it further.
+You can also insulate it further by adding styrofoam plates in between the walls of the hive.
 As for hot climates, there’s a ventilation system at the bottom just like in a regular hive.

 Do you need a big property to be able to have the b-box or b-hive?

 To keep the hive you need just 1 square meter.
-The bees fly around for 2/3 km to find flowers.
+The bees fly around in a 5 km radius to find flowers.
 But it’s better if you have a garden because you can plant flowers that are good for the bees.

 How do you do swarm inspections?

 Just like in a traditional beehive you can open up the hive and look inside.
-Also at the bottom, where the ventilation system is, you can put a board.
+You can give them a thorough inspection like this.

 What can you do when the bees swarm?